 - Bold in flavors, fiery, and incredibly delicious

-- A quick one-pan recipe that is easy to make
+- A quick one-pan recipe ready in 30 minutes

 🤔What is tteokbokki